What is Personalised Marketing? Examples & Stats

-Cold emails don’t work — is a MYTH!
+Cold emails don’t work — it is a MYTH!

 If you personalise it, you hyper-increase the probability of opening doors to new clients:

-Sending a cold email is much like walking up to someone at a party and introducing yourself.
+Sending a cold email is like walking up to someone at a party and introducing yourself.

 Does it sound complicated now?

-Again, put your focus on not crafting a cold email but the ways that you’d start a conversation with a stranger.
+Again, focus on not crafting a cold email but the ways you’d start a conversation with a stranger.

 The process will become shorter and easier…